 River Paddled: Sugar River

-Here is information on stream gauge readings around the date of this paddle (Note: Gauge located near Brodhead, about 25 up river of this trip's put in.):
+Here is information on stream gauge readings around the date of this paddle (Note: This gauge is located in Verona, upstream of this section with at least one dam in between.):

 |USGS Stream Gage Number||Discharge Rate||Gage Height||USGS Link|

 Our Experience Paddling This Segment of the Sugar River at These Levels